evennia/evennia/docs/sphinx/source/wiki/BuildingPermissions.rst

 #. *Players* is the default group that new players end up in.
 A new
    player have permission to use tells, to use and create new channels.

-A user having a higher-level permission also automatically have access to locks requiring only lower-level access.
+A user having a certain level of permission automatically have access to locks specifying access of a lower level.

 To assign a new permission from inside the game, you need to be able to use the ``@perm`` command.
 This is an *Immortal*-level command, but it